bryansomto/Web-server_configurator/README.md

 # Technologies Used
 The following technologies was used in designing and implementing this project.
 ```
-Bootstrap 4.0

- Flask 2.0

- Jinja 2.0

- HTML

- Flask-Sqlalchemy

- Nginx
+Python-flask
+SQLAlchemy

 ```

 # Team Motivation
 The project is inspired by the need to create a user-friendly web-server configuration application.

 # How it Works
-The user is directed to login using the front end development environment.
+On entry, you're directed to a Home page where the option to configure an nginx webserver (user account required) is available.
+To configure your nginx server, ensure you fill all required input fields.

 # Challenges Encountered
 The challenges encountered span across the following:
 ```
  Inability to get enough feedback from users at the development stage

+ Difficulties experienced with adapting reference codes to newer packages

  Lack of clarity on
 ```
 # Future Expansion
-This project can be further develop to capture more features in the nearest future in the area of
+This project can be further develop to capture more features in the nearest future in the field of DevOps and SRE.

 # Guidelines for Contributors
 The following guidelines should be strictly adhered to by contributors for the expansion of this project going forward.